github/codeql/docs/codeql/codeql-language-guides/customizing-library-models-for-java.rst

 As most sources are used by all taint tracking queries there are only a few different source kinds.
 The following source kinds are supported:

 - **remote**: A remote source of possibly tainted data.
 This is the most common kind for a source.
-Sources of this kind is used for almost all taint tracking queries.
+Sources of this kind are used for almost all taint tracking queries.
 - **contentprovider**: ?
 - **android-widget**: ?
 - **android-external-storage-dir**: ?